 If I get hiatal hernia repair and also want gastric sleeve surgery... does insurance ever let you forego the 6 months of dr-supervised diet?

-Drs have done 4 endoscopies, I don't have hiatal hernia, if I don't take Nexium daily I feel horrible, I diet, what's wrong?
+Drs have done 4 endoscopies, I don't have hiatal hernia, if I don't take Nexium (esomeprazole) daily I feel horrible, I diet, what's wrong?
 Are there any surgerys to fix acid reflux?

 Bloating: If you are having this done laparoscopically or robotically the incisional pain will improve quickly.
 Most patients having repair of a large hiatal hernia develop some bloating of their stomachs and some will have difficulty swallowing particularly with solids for several weeks.
 If you are having a fundoplication this is particularly likely.
 Once your surgeon allows solids chew well. ...Read more

 Diet changes: Hiatal hernia surgery usually includes a stomach wrap (fundoplication).
-After surgery i keep my patients on puréed foods to allow the stomach to heal.
+After surgery I keep my patients on puréed foods to allow the stomach to heal.
 After two weeks transition to a normal balanced diet.
-Chew well! i start removing antacids around this time.
+Chew well!
+I start removing antacids around this time.
 With the wrap it is a trade off of too tight vs too loose.
 There is 5-10% chance of needing a second procedure to loosen or tighten it. ...Read moreSee 1 more doctor answer

 - Talk to a doctor online

 - What to expect after hiatal hernia surgery?

 - Phrenic nerve damage after hiatal hernia surgery

-- Diet after hiatal hernia repair
+- Diet for diverticulitis hiatal hernia

 - Foods to avoid after hiatal hernia surgery